Sage has been celebrating the Wheel of the Year for 25+ years. Being a holiday junkie, she just can't get enough of the sabbats!

 History of Mabon

-It was later that Gardner's coven suggested they begin including the equinoxes and solstices into their holiday celebrations, and they deemed them ‘the minor Sabbats’.
+It was later that Gardner's coven suggested they begin including the equinoxes and solstices in their holiday celebrations, and they deemed them ‘the minor Sabbats’.
 The holiday’s most common name—Mabon—was not even coined until the 1970s.
 Mabon is named after the son of Modred of Welsh mythology.
-Wiccans most commonly refer to the holiday as Mabon or Autumn Equinox, Feast of the Ingathering and Harvest Home.
+Wiccans most commonly refer to the holiday as Mabon or Autumn Equinox, Feast of the Ingathering, and Harvest Home.

 This is a time to recognize aging as part of the life cycle, so keep in mind those who are growing old and honor them this season.
 Visit grandparents, or perhaps you have aging neighbors and friends who wouldn’t mind some company.
 You might even plan a visit to an assisted living facility for the elderly and find people who are desperately in need of visitors.

-Another fun activity is telling stories—some great choices are the stories of Mabon, of Demeter and Persephone, or of Inanna.
+Another fun activity is telling stories—some great choices are the stories of Mabon, Demeter, Persephone, or Inanna.

 Being a harvest festival, Mabon celebrations should reflect a spirit of joy and an attitude of gratitude.
 If you have friends who are Wiccan or who identify as Pagan, or who are at least open to Pagan celebrations, invite them—for this more than any other time of year is meant to be a communal celebration.
 Hold a ritual and make offerings to your Gods, household spirits, the Earth, etc. to show your thankfulness—give back a part of the harvest (or some things you’ve picked up at the harvest markets) as a sacrifice to show your gratitude.
 Then make a feast part of your ritual.